F5-use-cases/f5-rs-docs/docs/solutions/aws_waf_as3/aws_waf_as3_index.rst

-F5 WAF in AWS with AS3
+F5 AWAF in AWS with DO/AS3
 ===========================================

 This lab covers the following topics:

+ - Deploying a vpc to AWS with the required subnets
+ - Deploying a juiceshop application in an autoscale group
+ - Deploying a bigip to AWS and onboarding it using declarative onboarding
- - Deploying an F5 WAF to protect Hackazon APP in AWS
+ - Deploying an F5 AWAF to protect juiceshop application
- - Declaring the F5 service using AS3 `AS3  <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/userguide/about-as3.html>`
+ - Declaring the F5 service using AS3

 Here are the lab steps: